List of Top 10 characters: The Seven Sentinels

-A group of nine, not seven, heroes who are exposed as pedophiles.
-They are: M'rrgla "Vigilante from Venus" Qualtz (see above); Craig "Atoman" Wallace (based on Superman); Laurence "The Hound" Lomax (based on Batman); Delia "Sun Woman" Spyros (based on Wonder Woman); Gilbert "The Black Boomerang" Marchioness (based on Green Arrow); James "The Scarlet Sceptre" Nile (probably based on Green Lantern); Perry "The Kingfisher" Somerville (probably based on Hawkman); David "Davy Jones" Jones (probably based on Aquaman); and "The Sizzler" Fields (first name unknown, based on The Flash).
+The Seven Sentinels are a group of nine, not seven, heroes who are exposed as pedophiles.
+They are: M'rrgla "Vigilante from Venus" Qualtz (based on Martian Manhunter); Craig "Atoman" Wallace (based on Superman); Laurence "The Hound" Lomax (based on Batman); Delia "Sun Woman" Spyros (based on Wonder Woman); Gilbert "The Black Boomerang" Marchioness (based on Green Arrow); James "The Scarlet Sceptre" Nile (probably based on Green Lantern); Perry "The Kingfisher" Somerville (probably based on Hawkman); David "Davy Jones" Jones (probably based on Aquaman); and "The Sizzler" Fields (first name unknown, based on The Flash).

 Andy "Airbag" Soames

-First appearing in issue #4, Soames is a married man who frequents prostitutes and is suspected of being the Libra Killer after one prostitute he visits (Immune Girl) is found decapitated.
+First appearing in issue #4, Soames is a married man who frequents prostitutes and is suspected of being the Libra Killer after one prostitute he visits (Immune Girl) is found dead.
 He discovers from Micro-Maid that he has S.T.O.R.M.S.
 (Sexually Transmitted Organic Rapid Mutation Syndrome) that may turn him into a non-viable organism.
 He may also have infected his loving wife Susan.
 Soames can inflate his body and is presumably an analogue of Bouncing Boy (even wearing a similar costume).
 Five years after the Ultima incident, Soames' S.T.O.R.M.S. virus has stabilized but mutated him into a new entity, the Hell Ditch Pilgrim.

 Hell Ditch Pilgrim

 A menace that first manifests itself as a giant, apocalyptic avatar in the sky, the Pilgrim quickly exerts his control over robotic intelligences through the "darkshot" drug.
 Soon, he begins possessing organic intelligences as well.
 He is eventually revealed to be a mutated Andy "Airbag" Soames, existing in superspace, an underlying reality giving him control of the entire multiverse.
-Toybox uses Pandora's Box to give Andy hope and put him at eternal peace.
+Toybox uses Pandora's box to give Andy hope and put him at eternal peace.

 Commissioner Ultima

-Commissioner Ultima was the supreme authority at Grand Central (Precinct 1, the same world Janus comes from) a parallel Earth where the Roman Empire never fell.
+Commissioner Ultima was the supreme authority at Grand Central (Precinct 1, the same world Janus comes from), a parallel Earth where the Roman Empire never fell.
 She can travel between parallel worlds under her own power and fire energy blasts, and while her other abilities were not catalogued she was said to have enough power to destroy all of Neopolis and its citizens.
 Ultima had killed the drug runner Saddles in an attempt to get a unique radioactive drug that he had been transporting for Prof. Gromolko and it was Ultima who Gromolko feared when he killed himself.
 When Detective Corbeau travelled to Grand Central to investigate the case she had him placed in the gladiatorial games in an attempt to have him killed.
 When Detective Jackson realised Ultima was responsible and attempted to arrest her, Ultima attacked the police station and Girl 1 and M'rrgla Qualtz were both killed.
 While Smax held her off (getting badly beaten in the process) other officers gathered the drug she was after and Toybox used her automatons to inject it into Ultima causing her to overdose.
 As a final act Ultima brought down part of the station's roof burying Toybox alive.